Article written by Elisa

 Grand Est is divided into ten departments: Ardennes (08), Aube (10), Marne (51), Haute-Marne (52), Meurthe-et-Moselle (54), Meuse (55), Moselle (57), Bas-Rhin (67), Haut-Rhin (68), and Vosges (88).
 The main cities in Grand Est are Strasbourg, Metz, Nancy, Reims, Mulhouse, and Colmar.

-The Hauts-de-France region is full of beautiful cathedrals, belfries, and citadels, and its plains bear witness to its mining history.
-It is also the region of the Channel beach resorts and relaxing seaside getaways on the Opal Coast.
+The Hauts-de-France region is full of stunning cathedrals, historic belfries, and impressive citadels, while its plains tell the story of its mining past.
+It’s also home to charming Channel beach resorts and relaxing seaside escapes along the Opal Coast.

-Don’t miss beautiful Lille, with its Lille Stock Exchange, and Notre Dame d’Amiens Cathedral, one of the Grandes Cathédrales featuring the highest nave in France.
+Don’t miss beautiful Lille, with its Lille Stock Exchange, and Notre Dame d’Amiens Cathedral, one of France’s Grandes Cathédrales and home to the tallest nave in the country.

 Hauts-de-France is divided into five departments: Aisne (02), Nord (59), Oise (60), Pas-de-Calais (62), and Somme (80).
 The main cities in Hauts-de-France are Lille, Amiens, Roubaix, and the port cities of Dunkerque (Dunkirk) and Calais.

-Unlike its neighbor, the Hauts-de-France, Ile-de-France is one of the most visited regions in France, mainly thanks to Paris, France’s capital city.
-Its name means “Island of France” because, in Medieval times, the French Kingdom was not much bigger than Ile-de-France.
+Unlike its neighbor, the Hauts-de-France, Ile-de-France is one of the most visited regions of France, mainly thanks to Paris.
+Its name means “Island of France” because, in Medieval times, the French Kingdom was not much bigger than this region.

-After visiting the top sites in Paris, venture beyond the Boulevard Périphérique to explore what Ile de France has to offer.
-Some attractions like the Palace of Versailles or Disneyland Paris are known to all, but there are many more interesting things to see and do in Ile-de-France.
+After visiting the top sites in Paris, venture beyond the Boulevard Périphérique to explore what Ile-de-France has to offer.
+Some attractions like the Palace of Versailles and Disneyland Paris are famous worldwide, but there’s so much more to discover in Ile-de-France.

 Picturesque villages are never far from the capital, and places like Auvers-Sur-Oise and Bougival were immortalized by Van Gogh, Renoir, and the Impressionists.